tackme31/Cairngorm/README.md

 Download .nupkg file from [here](https://github.com/xirtardauq/Cairngorm/releases), and install it from a local package source.

 ## Supports
-This library is tested on Sitecore XP 9.3 initial release.
+This library is tested on Sitecore XP 9.3 initial release with Solr.

 ## Usage
 1. Apply the following configuration patch.